Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Exploring changes in the star formation efficiency

 In Section \ref{sec:metal_evo} we discuss the complexity of element injection and transport and how our simulations capture the key qualitative feature that metallicity statistics result from a competition between stochastic injection of SNe, which produce metal inhomogeneity, and mixing by turbulence, which smooths out the abundance variations.
 Notably we show that simulations with higher SN rate per unit volume produce higher abundance dispersion at the same mean metallicity.
 This relationship is even more clear for simulations in which the galaxy potential and gas surface density are fixed.
 For example at $\langle [\text{Fe}/\text{H}] \rangle = -2.5$ the [Fe/H] spread (measured as the $1\sigma$ of the distribution) is: 0.22, 0.27 and 0.55 for the low $\epsilon_*$, base model and high $\epsilon_*$, respectively.
 In Figure \ref{fig:MWmaps} we show a face-on view of the galaxy disc in the three models at the same $\langle [\mathrm{Fe}/\mathrm{H}] \rangle$.
 As expected, the model with the highest $\epsilon_*$ has a much more patchy distribution of metals at the same mean abundance.
 This is because at the same mean abundance (i.e., a similar amount of SNe) the individual SNR do not have as much time to spread and mix as they do when the rate is lower.
 This leads to a more patchy distribution of metals for the high $\epsilon_*$ model.

-To study the abundance variations with $\epsilon_*$ we consider the distribution of [Mg/H] in the cold, dense gas, which is selected in the same way as in Section \ref{fig:cold_dense_abundances}.
-In Figure \ref{fig:MW_spread} we compare the 1d distributions of [Mg/H] at $\langle [\mathrm{Fe}/\mathrm{H}] \rangle = -2.25$ in the three simulations.
-While the mean abundance of [Mg/H] is similar in all three models, the shapes of the distributions are very different as well as their corresponding spreads.
+To study the abundance variations with $\epsilon_*$ we consider the distribution of [Fe/H] in the cold, dense gas, which is selected in the same way as in Section \ref{fig:cold_dense_abundances}.
+In Figure \ref{fig:MW_spread} we compare the 1d distributions of [Fe/H] at $\langle [\mathrm{Fe}/\mathrm{H}] \rangle = -2.25$ in the three simulations.
+While the mean abundance of [Fe/H] is similar in all three models, the shapes of the distributions are very different as well as their corresponding spreads.
 From Figure \ref{fig:MW_spread} we conclude that the high $\epsilon_*$ model is much less consistent with observations, thus reinforcing our conclusions about a preference for models with a modest SFR.

 \FloatBarrier